Turkish troops in battles with PKK, 18 killed

 "I curse this treacherous attack," President Abdullah Gul said in a statement.
 "The terrorist group wants to sabotage the atmosphere of trust and stability and is continuing its inhumane bloody attacks."

-"The PKK should stop all kinds of armed activity.
-The government should also halt (military) operations.
-Let them give a political solution a chance," BDP Chairman Selahattin Demirtas told a meeting of the party's parliamentary group.

-"This war must end.
-The deaths must stop.
-We can't stand by and watch the youngsters kill each other," he said.

-The guerrillas began the coordinated attacks with rocket launchers and rifles on the outposts and operations were continuing against the militants, the sources said.
+The guerrillas began the coordinated attacks with rocket launchers and rifles on the outposts and the fighting went on throughout the day, the sources said.
 The militants were believed to have crossed the border from northern Iraq.

 Several thousand PKK militants are based in mountain hideouts in northern Iraq, from where they regularly launch attacks on state targets in mainly Kurdish southeast Turkey.